A Unified Hidden-Sector-Electroweak Model, Paraphotons and the X-Boson: Introduction

 \section{Introduction}

-The search for new particles and interactions beyond the Standard Model (SM) has been challenging High-Energy Physics, both Theoretical and Experimental, over the recent decades.The results from the LHC's ATLAS- and CMS-Collaborations may point to the existence of a (new) fifth interaction \cite{Atlas,CMS}.
-Analysing data of $pp$-collisions at a center-of-mass energy scale of $\sqrt{s}= 8 \, \mbox{TeV}$ has revealed the masses for the heavy$W^{\, \prime}$- and $Z^{\, \prime}$-bosons \cite{Tobias}, which may be evidence for new Physics communicated from very high energies to the $\mbox{TeV}$-scale.
+{1.\arabic{equation}} The search for new particles and interactions beyond the Standard Model (SM) has been challenging High-Energy Physics, both Theoretical and Experimental, over the recent decades.
+The results from the LHC's ATLAS- and CMS-Collaborations may point to the existence of a (new) fifth interaction \cite{Atlas,CMS}.
+Analysing data of $pp$-collisions at a center-of-mass energy scale of $\sqrt{s}= 13 \, \mbox{TeV}$ has revealed peaks of masses that may correspond to the hypothetical heavy $W^{\, \prime}$- and $Z^{\, \prime}$-bosons \cite{CMS20171,CMS20172}, which may be an evidence for new Physics communicated from very high energies to the $\mbox{TeV}$-scale.
 We should keep in mind that the introduction of an extra Higgs may be needed to explain the heavy mass of the new bosons at the $\mbox{TeV}$-scale.
-These masses are associated to a new range of vacuum expectation values (VEVs) of supplementary Higgs scalars.
+These masses are associated with a new range of vacuum expectation values (VEVs) of supplementary Higgs scalars.

-A well-known model in this direction is based on an $SU_{L}(2)\times SU_{R}(2) \times U(1)_{B-L}$-gauge symmetry \cite{DobrescuJHEP2015,DobrescuPRL2015,DobrescuPRD2015,DobrescuJHEP2016,DevPRL2015,Patra2016}.
-The extra $SU_{R}(2)$-subgroup is introduced to account for the new $W^{\, \prime}$- and $Z^{\, \prime}$-bosons, besides the already known $W^{\pm}$- and $Z^{0}$-weak mediators of the Glashow-Salam-Weinberg (GSW) model.
+A well-known model in this direction is based on an $SU_{L}(2)\times SU_{R}(2) \times U(1)_{B-L}$-gauge symmetry \cite{DobrescuJHEP2015,DobrescuPRL2015,DobrescuPRD2015,DobrescuJHEP2016,DevPRL2015,Patra2016,HongGuPRD2017,Dev2017}.
+The extra $SU_{R}(2)$-subgroup is introduced to account for the hypothetical $W^{\, \prime}$- and $Z^{\, \prime}$-bosons, besides the already known $W^{\pm}$- and $Z^{0}$-weak mediators of the Glashow-Salam-Weinberg (GSW) model.
 The right-handed sector also introduces fermion doublets with a charged lepton and its associated neutrino of right chirality.
-Two scalars doublets constitute the Higgs content so that the gauge bosons acquire their masses.
-The first one is introduced to break the $SU_{R}(2) \times U(1)_{B-L}$-gauge symmetry at the VEV scale-$u$, above the Electroweak scale $u > v = 246 \, \mbox{GeV}$.
+Two scalar doublets constitute the Higgs sector responsible for the chain of symmetry breakings.
+The first doublet is introduced to break the $SU_{R}(2) \times U(1)_{B-L}$-gauge symmetry at the scale set up by the VEV $u$, above the SM Electroweak scale $u > v = 246 \, \mbox{GeV}$.
 As a consequence, the hypercharge, $Y$, appears as a combination of generators of $SU_{R}(2) \times U(1)_{B-L}$.
-Next, the Standard Model Higgs breaks the remaining gauge symmetry to yield the electromagnetic interaction, $U(1)_{em}$.
-The scheme of these two spontaneous symmetry breaking is represented by
+Next, the Standard Model Higgs breaks the remaining gauge symmetry down to the eletromagnetic Abelian symmetry, $U(1)_{em}$.
+Therefore, the recent CMS simulation indicates that the estimate for masses of hypothetical $W'$ and $Z'$ is around the $2 \, \mbox{TeV}$ \cite{CMS20171,CMS20172}.